Back to Writing

 nDCG@50.7160.628+14%

 On simple queries (“What is OAuth2?”), graph and vanilla perform identically.
-They suggest the graph layer helps on cross-cutting queries (the kind where related concepts don’t share vocabulary, so cosine similarity alone misses them).
+They suggest the graph layer helps on cross-cutting queries (the kind where related concepts don’t share vocabulary, so cosine similarity alone misses them), but it’s disingenuous to claim a test at this scale indicates a meaningful effect.

 Overhead